Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 2. Eligibility

 1. A qualifying secondary suite is a new separate dwelling unit located on the premises of the owner’s primary residence.
 For purposes of the SSI, a qualifying suite includes a secondary suite within the residence, or a laneway home, garden suite, or garage suite.
 Only one secondary suite unit for the owner’s primary residence will be considered for the grant.
+The eligible new suite must have a full kitchen, full bathroom, and a separate entrance to qualify.

-3. Eligible costs are those incurred from April 1, 2023, to March 31, 2026, that are directly related to the construction or the renovation of an existing space, which results in a new qualifying secondary suite, and includes the cost of standard appliances (i.e. washer, dryer, refrigerator, stove and dishwasher) up to a maximum of $5,000.
-Construction of the secondary suite must be completed on or before March 31, 2027, and applications must be received by Finance on or before March 31, 2027.
+3. Eligible costs are those incurred from April 1, 2023, to March 31, 2027, that are directly related to the construction or the renovation of an existing space, which results in a new qualifying secondary suite, and includes the cost of standard appliances (i.e. washer, dryer, refrigerator, stove and dishwasher) up to a maximum of $5,000.
+Construction of the secondary suite must be completed on or before December 31, 2027, and applications must be received by Finance on or before December 31, 2027.
 Examples of eligible costs include engineering and architectural services, materials and contract labour related to construction, interior finishing, electrical, plumbing and mechanical work, and standard appliances.
 The applicable PST must have been paid on all eligible costs.

-4. The SSI will be administered by the Ministry of Finance, and eligible applicants may access funding through the SSI program alongside existing Saskatchewan incentives, including the expanded Provincial Sales Tax (PST) Rebate for New Home Construction, provided the applicant meets the prescribed eligibility criteria for each program.
+4. The SSI will be administered by the Ministry of Finance, and eligible applicants may access funding through the SSI program alongside existing Saskatchewan incentives, including the Provincial Sales Tax (PST) Rebate for New Home Construction, provided the applicant meets the prescribed eligibility criteria for each program.

 5. The cost of renovating an existing secondary suite or the primary residence are not eligible.
 Other ineligible costs include minor appliances (e.g. microwaves), draperies, tools and cleaning products.